Understand Your Benefits

-- Verify residency, if out of state UM's Military and Veteran Services Office will need to verify whether you are eligible for the Yellow Ribbon Program or the Veterans Choice Act, we will need a copy of your DD-214 Member-4.
+- Verify residency, if out of state UM's Military and Veteran Services Office will need to verify whether you are eligible for the Veterans Choice Act.

 - We will need your Social Security Number in the system, it is optional; however, we cannot submit your Certification to the VA without it.

 Applying for VA Education Benefits

 - For Veterans, family members, or a candidate for the National Call to Service Program apply for VA education benefits: VA.Gov

 - Veterans will need to provide start and end dates for their military service and all applicants will need to provide their bank account and routing number for direct deposit.